This is the guide to developing discipline, including both the essentials and the tactics to make it a habit either personally or professionally.

 Conducting regular feedback also helps.
-We already went through the Three-Strikes rule but sometimes, things are somewhere in the middle—they are not worse, they are not better, or they are slightly getting better but very slowly or there are fewer mistakes being made.
+We already went through the Three-Strikes rule but sometimes, things are somewhere in the middle—they are not worse, they are not better, or they are slightly getting better but very slowly or fewer mistakes are being made.
 Just make sure there are regular feedback sessions.

 If there is something good coming up, give them props.
 Tell them you are doing okay and things are getting better.
 If it is not, then let them know as well.
-They need to know that things are still not working well, and that they should really make an attempt to work on that.
+They need to know that things are still not working well, and that they should really try to work on that.
 If they are somewhere in the middle, tell them you have ups and downs and you can work on reviewing that.

 Keep And Nurture Talent

 Retention, not termination.
 This is the last thing you need to remember.

 In the best-case scenario, retention is the goal you are striving for.
 Replacing teammates is an expensive endeavor.
 It goes through working with recruitment companies, job offers, interviews, applications, and lots of other things that could only be a waste of time.
 And then, you have new people that require an onboarding process.
 There may be cultural misfits or other problems that may come up, but termination is rarely the answer.

 However, again, if needed, you need to work towards this direction if things are really not going according to plan.
 Ideally, 99% of the time, your goal should be retention.
 So you need to be as open and direct as possible.
 You need to be goal-oriented with KPIs, steps, and things to improve, identifying the actual areas of improvement to help them actually deliver upon your goals.

 This level of discipline is what we instill in our business community here.

 Some people are not motivated, but they are actually trying their best—they just do not know what delivers ROI for the business, what loses money for the business, or how they waste a lot of time or screw other teammates over because of their mistakes or their delays.